dbj-vessels/example/readme.md

-# Multi container project
+# How to organize, configure and deploy an Docker compose project

 > Purpose of this repo is to show the "proper" way of "doing things" for Docker compose app's.
+Not to teach the "proper" coding.

 ## Repository organization